-Your student will need a follow-up with a Covid-19 test per NYS Dept of Health
+Your student will then need a negative Covid-19 test to return

 Students with a negative Covid-19 test result can return to school IF symptoms are improving AND they

-are fever free for at least 24 hours with out the use of fever reducing medications WITH
+are fever free for at least 24 hours with out the use of fever reducing medications.

 If your child (student) tests POSITIVE, a copy of their release from isolation must be sent in to